Bhavyakotla/terpli-cypress-tests/README.md

 4. To open Cypress and run the tests, execute:
 5. In the Cypress UI, select the test file you wish to run.

+### Assumptions
+- For the non-bonus part, for verifying the presence of the Terpli launcher icon and its functionality to display the plugin upon clicking: I assumed that location here means the 'left' and 'right' position of the Terpli launcher since the dropdown does not have more than one location.

 ### Additional Notes

 - The Cypress Test Runner provides a detailed log for each test command, aiding in debugging and analysis.